An auto-darkening welding helmet is the most important piece of safety equipment for welding. It automatically adjusts from light to dark.

 However, for this reason, it’s vital to know how to test your auto-darkening welding helmet.

-How to tell if your auto-darkening welding helmet is working
+How to Test Your auto-darkening welding helmet

 1. Expose the lens to full sunlight